andrewdavey/cassette/readme.md

 * Build modules at runtime and cache in isolated storage.
   No complex build tooling required and medium-trust is fully supported.

-Knapsack does all this!
+Cassette does all this!

 ## Install into your web application using Nuget
-Install-Package Knapsack
+Install-Package Cassette

-This will add the assembly references and Knapsack HTTP module and handler to Web.config.
+This will add the assembly references and Cassette HTTP module and handler to Web.config.

-The head over to the wiki to [Get Started](https://github.com/andrewdavey/knapsack/wiki/Getting-Started).
+The head over to the wiki to [Get Started](https://github.com/andrewdavey/cassette/wiki/Getting-Started).

 If you have questions, please let [@andrewdavey](http://twitter.com/andrewdavey) know.